martinstoeger/magnum.fd/_sources/install.txt

 In this section the following tasks are described:

 - Installing required libraries
-- Building MicroMagnum from source
+- Building magnum.fd from source
-- Testing the MicroMagnum installation
+- Testing the magnum.fd installation

 Required libraries
 ------------------